-The inventory turnover ratio is a financial metric that tells you how many times throughout a period the company converted its inventories in cash for the business.
+The inventory turnover ratio is a financial metric that tells you how many times throughout a period the company converted its inventories into cash for the business.
 In fact, that can be calculated either by dividing the sales by the average stock or by dividing the cost of goods sold by the average inventory.

 How to calculate the inventory turnover ratio?